abstractblack/curriculum/TEMPLATE.md

 - How might we use iOS tools we currently have to create a budget and mobile studio?
 - How can we use iOS apps to represent our voices and the sounds of our communities?
 - How might we use iOS tools to teach ourselves how to make music?
+- How can we activiate iOS tools to help us tell stories with our own audio creations?

 ## Introduction
 Please provide a narrative of what the unit is about, and why we should learn it that is simple enough that a student could read and understand.
 Example: "In this workship we will be using ... to explore ... so that you have a better understanding of how ..."